 Their Fitbit account grows with them.
 The Fitbit app experience will change when your child turns the applicable age of consent in their country (age 13 in the U.S.).
 They will have access to the full functionality of the Fitbit app, including access to previously unavailable health and fitness data such as calories, female health tracking, weight, and body fat measurements.
 They will also no longer need parental approval for social features within the app.

 Two words: parental controls.
 Read on for the full details.

 You’ll be able to set up a Fitbit family account right from your existing Fitbit account (if you don’t already have a personal account, you’ll be asked to create one).
 Once you’ve added your family members and created your child’s account, you’ll be able to toggle between “parent view” and “kid view” on your phone by re-entering your password.

 Parent view gives you control over whom your kid interacts with and insight into their day.
 Check their activity, sleep, and progress and approve their connections at any time via the Fitbit app.

 Kid view limits the data your child can see in the Fitbit app and is the only Fitbit app experience your child will have access to without your password and/or consent.
-This kid-friendly mode focuses on activity, such as steps and active minutes, over other features such as calorie tracking; both body fat and calories burned have been omitted.
+This kid-friendly mode focuses on activity, such as steps and active minutes, over other features such as calorie tracking; body fat, weight, and calories burned have been omitted.
 In this view, both parents and children alike can see the kid’s stats, view the badges they’ve earned, change their clock face, and more.

 If your child has their own smartphone, log in to your Fitbit account on their phone, and tap the Account icon to create a family account.
 Create a child account within the family account, and then choose your child’s profile to switch into kid view.
 This gives your child access to the kid-friendly Fitbit app experience described above.
-They’ll remain in kid view until they turn the age of consent in their applicable country.
+They’ll reumain in kid view until they turn the age of consent in their applicable country.

-Pre-Order Fitbit Ace Today
+Buy Fitbit Ace Today

 *Battery life varies with use and other factors.